The majority of Jeep Cherokee vehicles come as a front-wheel drive vehicle and they offer an upgrade to a 4-wheel drive machine.

 How It Works

-Once you engage the four-wheel drive then the engine transfers power to the transmission.
+Once you engage the four-wheel drive, the engine transfers power to the transmission.
 The transmission spreads the power out between the four wheels of the vehicle.
-This provides equal traction abilities so the vehicle does not sit there and spin its wheels like a two-wheel drive truck that is stuck in a big mud hole.
+This provides equal traction abilities, so the vehicle does not sit there and spin its wheels like a two-wheel drive truck that is stuck in a big mud hole.